gladiola/blog/_drafts/2020-03-20-CloudNodeBastionHost.markdown

 # Domain Name Purchasing
 We bought a pair of names that we like.
 We didn't buy any extras.
 We didn't get hosting, certificates, email:  none of that.
 Just get a name.

-# Before We Build Anything
+# Before We Built Anything We Decided on Keys
 With an account created at the hosting provider, we could quickly see that they offered us just enough power to get ourselves in trouble.
 First off, they wanted us to set either a root password or upload an SSH key.
 Choose the key.
 Building an SSH key is a little more involved; but, we don't want to arrive at the node, in the root account via SSH, with a simplistic password.

 That's right:  the hosting provider, by default, chose to provide SSH into root, first thing.
 Now, after a while, we'd all do what we could to plus up the node and improve things.
 However, the Internet is the Wild West.
 Already out there will be scanning nodes looking for new accounts like ours.
 It'd be best to arrive tough enough to repel common attacks.
 For this reason, we recommend setting up an SSH key if you have the choice.

 Since we chose the SSH key, we were not able to use the provided web console to look into our host.
 You guessed it:  if you pick a public key, then you have to use it.
 So, we did.

-REF:

-# Establishing a BIND DNS Server with MX to Encrypted EMail Provider
+# Establishing a BIND DNS Server with MX to an Encrypted Email Provider
 We quickly established a BIND9 DNS server, using this tutorial:

 Our domain name provider had a set of dialogs that allowed us, through our account, to direct our domain name to our own nameserver.
 Armed with the IPs from the VMs and some progress through the DNS server tutorial, we were able to adapt and fill out the records wtih the registrar.